History of education in Missouri: School integration

 In the early 1950s, legal challenges led to the admission of black students to the University of Missouri, which had heretofore been a white-only institution.
 From 1950 to 1954, four attempts were made by black families to enroll their students in white schools in Kansas City, St. Louis County, and St. Louis City.
 In Kansas City, 150 black students attempted to enroll at a white school; despite their schools not offering gymnasiums or auditoriums, their attempt was rejected.

 After the United States Supreme Court declared school segregation unconstitutional in Brown v.
 Board of Education (1954), Missouri Attorney General announced that Missouri's school segregation laws were void.
 Despite this, several Missouri districts refused to comply with the ruling; schools in Charleston avoided integration until the mid-1960s, along with several other Bootheel districts.
 In many cases, black students were assigned to schools more than 30 miles from their homes, beyond white schools, and many libraries and parks remained off limits to black students.
 Many black teachers were laid off after integration.
 In Moberly, eleven black teachers were laid off in 1955, and more than 125 teachers lost their jobs in mid-Missouri.

 By 1970 the Kansas City school district had experienced massive white and middle-class black flight that left it with a smaller tax base and a severe money shortage.
 The district increasingly depended on federal funding and could not afford to turn down large federal grants that required it to integrate faster.
 Ultimately, the desegregation that was accomplished in Kansas City was far too little and came far too late, after the district had lost most of its white students to the suburbs, says historian Peter Moran.

 In the 1970s, a lawsuit challenged segregation in St Louis city and suburban schools led to a 1983 settlement agreement in which St. Louis County school districts agreed to accept black students from the city on a voluntary basis.
 State funds were used to transport students to provide an integrated education.
 The agreement also called for white students from the county to voluntarily attend city magnet schools, in an effort to desegregate the City's remaining schools.
 Despite opposition from state and local political leaders, the plan significantly desegregated St. Louis schools; in 1980, 82 percent of black students in the city attended all-black schools, while in 1995, only 41 percent did so.
 During the late 1990s, the St. Louis voluntary transfer program was the largest such program in the United States, with more than 14,000 enrolled students.
 The program is shrinking every year and will end after the 2030–2031 school year.

+In 1976, Missouri voters approved a constitutional amendment (1976 Missouri Amendment 5) that repealed the state's defunct provision requiring schools to be segregated.